Mixtures of SubExperts for Large Language Continual Learning: Introduction

-In transformer-based LLM fields, Parameter-efficient fine-tuning (PEFT, \Cref{fig:peft_outline}) offers an attractive alternative by modifying only a small subset of model parameters for each task, reducing computational overhead and allowing quick deployment \citep{houlsby2019parameter, hu2021lora, li2021prefix}.
+In transformer-based LLM fields, Parameter-efficient fine-tuning (PEFT, \Cref{fig:peft_outline}) offers an attractive alternative by modifying only a small subset of model parameters for each task, reducing computational overhead and allowing quick deployment \cite{houlsby2019parameter, hu2021lora, li2021prefix}.
 Adapter modules, LoRA (Low-Rank Adaptation), and prefix tuning have shown strong performance in multitask and transfer learning scenarios.
-However, naive application of PEFT to continual learning still leads to severe forgetting, as task-specific parameters can interfere without proper isolation or coordination.
+However, naive application of PEFT to CL still leads to severe forgetting, as task-specific parameters can interfere without proper isolation or coordination.
 Another promising direction is the use of \emph{Mixture of Experts} (MoE) architectures \citep{shazeer2017outrageously, lepikhin2020gshard, fedus2022switch}, which introduce sparse routing to different expert subnetworks, increasing model capacity without proportionally increasing inference cost.
 While MoEs allow for modular computation and dynamic routing, they have not yet been successfully adapted for large language continual learning.
-Without a mechanism to prevent expert overlap or drift, MoE-based models still experience performance degradation in sequential settings \citep{zhang2023adaptive}.
+Without a mechanism to prevent expert overlap or drift, MoE-based models still experience performance degradation in CL settings \citep{li2025theory}.

-To overcome these limitations, we propose a novel method for continual learning in LLMs, titled \emph{M}ixture of \emph{S}ub\emph{E}xperts (MoSEs) for parameter-efficient fine-tuning.
-Our method is designed to integrate the strengths of modular expert-based computation with the efficiency of PEFT techniques, enabling scalable, robust, and interference-rare LLM continual learning across tasks.
+To overcome these limitations, we propose a novel method for continual learning in LLMs, referred to as \textbf{\emph{M}}ixture of \textbf{\emph{S}}ub\textbf{\emph{E}}xperts (\textbf{MoSEs}) for parameter-efficient fine-tuning.
+Our method is designed to integrate the strengths of expert-based sparse computation with the efficiency of PEFT methods, enabling scalable, robust, and interference-rare LLM continual learning across tasks.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=3.5mm] \item We introduce a sparsely-gated Mixture of SubExperts (MoSEs) framework in which sparse experts are selected and their sparse parameters are adaptively overlapped across tasks, thus maximizing the model scalability.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=3.5mm] \item We introduce a sparsely-routed Mixture of SubExperts (MoSEs) framework in which sparse experts are selected and their sparse parameters are adaptively overlapped across tasks, thus maximizing the model plasticity and scalability. \item Adaptively by selecting task-specific sub-experts with prompt embedding in sparse attention layers, our MoSEs achieve minimal catastrophic forgetting while reducing computational overhead. \item We evaluate MoSEs on the TRACE and SuperNI benchmark datasets, which include a diverse set of language tasks, demonstrating that MoSEs are the SOTA method in terms of performance, forgetting, and parameter efficiency. \end{itemize}